xetra11/renderay/README.md

 ### How to use?
 Before using this you should be at least familiar with the way to integrate libraries to your projects in C/C++.
 If you're capable of this kind of magic just download and include "renderay_core.h", "renderay_core.c", "renderay_shapes.h", "renderay_shapes.c" files to your project folder or wherever you wanna keep your libs.

-If you just want to draw horizontal or vertical lines and/or plain single symbols to the array then your only need **renderay_core**
+If you just want to draw horizontal or vertical lines and/or plain single symbols to the array then you only need **renderay_core**

 If you might want to already have rectangles being rendered out of the box, then you should include **renderay_shapes** as well.